ABOUT ATTUNE

 We want to understand what protects young people from being badly affected by ACEs.
 We want society (like schools and services) to understand how ACEs may affect young people.
 We want better ways of recognising young people’s strengths and where they want help.

-Attune runs from September 2021-2025.
+ATTUNE runs from September 2021-2025.

-We are examining these questions
+We are examining the following questions:

-What are the lived experiences by which ACEs in differnt young people unfold to affect or protect their mental health?
+What are the lived experiences by which ACEs in different young people unfold to affect or protect their mental health?
 What is the role of place (where people live) and their identities in this?

 How do young people define and explain mental health and wellbeing, and adverse childhood experiences (ACEs)?